umarsheikh13/elmtimes/README.md

 --- | --- | ---
-`icons` | Contains the app icons used for mobile homescreens | Replace all the images in this folder using the same filenames `logos` | Contains the logo images in 3 different sizes | Replace all the images in this folder using the same filenames `slides` | Contains the slideshow images used for desktop browsers | You can add any number of images in this folder and the filenames can be anything.
+`icons` | Contains the app icons used for mobile homescreens | Replace all the images in this folder using the same filenames `logos` | Contains the logo images in 3 different sizes | Replace all the images in this folder using the same filenames `slides` | Contains the slideshow images used for desktop browsers | You can add any number of images in this folder and the filenames should follow this style `slide-n.jpg` where `n` is the number of the slide.
 They will be displayed in alphabetical order according to filename.
 `social` | Contains the thumbnail used when sharing a link on social media (i.e. Facebook) | Replace the image keeping the same filename
 `timetables` | Contains the prayer times in comma delimited CSV format | See below for more information

+### 6. Upload files

+Once you're done with the above steps then all you need to do is upload the following files and folders to your web hosting server:

+- /assets
+- /css
+- /js
+- config.json
+- index.html
+- manifest.json
+- service-worker.js

-#### Timetables
+## Timetables

 The timetables should go into the `assets/timetables` folder and should meet the following requirements: